 Minimize your debt: Borrowing could fund your next big project, but you’ll be paying it back with interest even in quiet periods.
 Avoid loans and risking your credit unless you can forecast returns with confidence that justify it.
 Building cash reserves helps you avoid debt.

 Expanding too fast: There’s always a danger of overspending when you decide it’s time to broaden your operation.
 You’ll run into increasing costs like hiring more help, buying or leasing more space and equipment, rising insurance rates, demands on IT infrastructure, and so forth.
 Don’t gamble; let your profits dictate your rate of growth.

 Bad hiring practices: You want to build the best team you can but remember that hiring top talent can be a costly investment in financial and operational efficiency.
 Even a minimum-wage worker could cost $3,500 to recruit and train.
-Determining whether each candidate is a good fit for your company mission and culture in the long run is just as important as deciding whether they’re qualified.
+Determining whether each candidate is a good fit for your company's mission and culture, in the long run, is just as important as deciding whether they’re qualified.

 Know Where to Spend And Where To Save